> Academics > Course

 An introduction to the nature of current drugs of choice and how they are being abused.
 A survey of the addictive and compulsive behavior patterns associated with alcohol/drug abuse, eating disorders, compulsive sexual behaviors, and compulsive gambling practices.
 An in-depth study of treatment for addictive disorders will be included.
 Spring, alternating Summers, Online.

 A study of psychopathology to aid the student in understanding problems of definition and classification of abnormal human behavior; development of skill in making diagnoses; a working knowledge of the diagnostic categories in the DSM-IV; and an understanding of the varying philosophies relative to diagnosis and treatment of abnormal behavior.
 The student will gain an appreciation of the interaction of Christian belief systems with a view of normal and abnormal behavior.
 Spring, Fall, Online.

 COUN 6383 (3-3-0) Marriage and Family Counseling

 This course provides an overview of the field of family therapy.
 The concepts of marriage and family therapy are examined.
 Students will view films of family therapy sessions, explore their own family dynamics, and participate in learning experiences that will help them develop a theory of doing marriage and family.
-Fall, Spring, alternating Long Winters.
+Fall, Spring, alternating Long Winters, Online.

 COUN 6384 (3-3-0) Contemporary Approaches to Christian Counseling